AllenHsu1107/car-detection/docs/proposal.md

 This paper elucidates the methodology for vehicle and license plate detection, crucial for the project's implementation in determining distances.

 An introduction to the Kalman filter [2]
-The paper provides a description, a derivation, and a simple example of the Kalman filter.
+This paper provides a description, a derivation, and a simple example of the Kalman filter.

 Depth estimation by dual-camera [3]
-The paper outlines a method to estimate depth using a dual-camera system.
+This paper outlines a method to estimate depth using a dual-camera system.

+Vision-based Vehicle Detection and Distance Estimation [4] This paper describes a approach to estimate the distance of a vehicle by detecting the vehicle itself and the vanish point of the lanes.

 ### 9.b.
 Datasets
-Car License Plate [4]
+Car License Plate [5]
 This dataset contains 433 images with bounding box annotations of the car license plates within the image.
-Pre-trained License Plate Detection Model [5]
+Pre-trained License Plate Detection Model [6]

 ### 9.c.
 Software
 List softwate that you have identified and plan to use.
 Provide references (with full citation in the References section below).